MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was used to create the first ever computer game in 1958, a game called Tennis For Two which was played on an oscilloscope.
+Most computer programs are written in a language called C++, but the first ever programming language was called "Fortran" - which stands for Formula Translator!